 Massacre vs Rend

 Rend is a very, very good talent.
 Let me just start off by saying that.
 But with the introduction of Ignore pain, a quite high costing ability, it’s hard to justify using rend.
 Warrior has sort of moved away from that rot-like, bleed sort of playstyle and more into a single target damage role.
 While Rend is quite good, the new rage dumping abilities without any new ways to generate rage has kind of phased it out at the moment.
 That, along with the stat squish and lower levels of haste, leading to lower levels of rage generation, make it hard to pick.
-There are scenarios though where in these cleave type situations where using Sweeping Strikes to apply Rend easily to two targets are ideal, and quite good.
-Your rage bar is normally quite high in these and using it on Slam is kind of bad.
+There are scenarios though where in these cleave type situations where using Sweeping Strikes to apply Rend easily to two targets are ideal, and quite good..
 In matchups where you have low uptime, Rend used to be good.
-Now I actually have a preference to not use it, and just opt for using more rage on Ignore Pain, as most of these teams are focusing you, and not just CC’ing you out of a game.
+Now I actually have a preference to not use it, and just opt for using more rage on Ignore Pain.
+I’ve found Rend to be quite useful in 2v2 as Kyrian or Necrolord when paired with Battlelord.
+The new Battlelord change makes Mortal Strike half value when it procs, giving you access to more Rage thus enabling you to play Rend more often in high uptime matchups or against high armor targets.
+The output is nice.

 The game in itself is extremely fast paced giving Massacre increased value.
-People regularly hit 35% hp in mere seconds, and with the change to mastery, your single target damage is massive.
+People regularly hit 35% hp in mere seconds.
 Most teams can’t recover at the moment after hitting 35%.
 In more setup based comps, this talent choice only gains value as the consistent damage being dealt in between your set-ups isn’t quite as important

 Anger Management vs Dreadnaught